Benn1440/kubernetes/README.md

 ﻿# kubernetes

-A Kubernetes pod deploys single instances of our application, and each container is encapsulated in pods and these pods are deployed using replica controllers or replicasets
+A Kubernetes pod deploys single instances of our application, and each container is encapsulated in pods and these pods are deployed using replica controllers or replica sets

 A replica set in Kubernetes ensures that pods are available at all times

+# Services in Kubernetes

+In Kubernetes, a Service exposes a network application running as one or more Pods in your cluster.

+Services could be NodePort, Cluster IP or Load balancing

 # Create the replica set/service-deployment with the command